 Resources, including Discussion Questions, for Selected LGBTQ+ and General Literature

 This Book Resources page features background material, including discussion questions, for selected 🌈LGBTQ+ and general works of literature, both contemporary and classic.
-Although this website is completely independent, these materials are for two book groups that I’m happy to be part of, one LGBTQ+ and the other general; with thanks to Tash and Beverly for their contributions!
+Although this website is completely independent, these materials are for two book groups that I’m happy to be part of, one LGBTQ+ and the other general.
 Hope this information will be of interest for your own discussion group (tips for starting one).
 Each of these diverse titles inspired lively conversations.
 This page will expand frequently to include additional novels, non-fiction, plays, and poetry.
 Also, I have recommendations for LGBTQ+ Literature, LGBTQ+ Cinema, and general Film.
 NEW RESOURCE!
 Basic Tips for Finding Book & Film Resources for Discussions.
-PLEASE NOTE that I rarely link to paywall (paid subscriber-only) articles, even those at the exceptional New York Times; you can find those links at the bottom section of Wikipedia entries.
-However, some paywall-based resources allow free access for a very small number of articles.